slatedocs/slate/source/includes/reference/_webhooks.md

 ## Events

 Events describe payload that will be sent to your server in a form of a `POST` request.
 They will not contain any personally identifiable information.
-To acknowledge succesfully processed event, make sure your server answers with a status code `200` within 5s.
-Otherwise, we will try to resend the notification 3 times consequently.
+To acknowledge successfully processed event, make sure your server answers with a status code `200` within 5s.
+Otherwise, we will try to resend the notification.
+We will attempt to deliver notifications at increasing intervals over a two week period.

 ### Signature header